"The First Printed Map of the Interior of Alaska Along the Lower Courses of the Yukon" (Streeter)

 Rare separately published example of Zagoskin's map of Alaska.

 According to the Streeter catalogue, “the map must be one of the first, if not the "first printed map of the interior of Alaska along the lower courses of the Yukon”.
-Zagoskin’s expedition covered on foot, in just eighteen months, about 3000 miles of inland Northern Alaska, in the region encompassed by the Yukon and Kuskovkim rivers, and Norton Sound.
+Zagoskin’s expedition covered on foot, in just eighteen months, about 3000 miles of inland Northern Alaska, in the region encompassed by the Yukon and Kuskokwim Rivers, and Norton Sound.
 Zagoskin describes in detail the Russian trading posts along the way, and the customs of local Eskimo and Indian inhabitants.

 Lavrenty Zagoskin (1808-1890) had been in the service of the Russian-American Company since 1838.
 In 1824-44 he headed the exploratory expedition to the surroundings of the Norton and Kotzebue Sounds, during which he discovered the mountain range separating the Yukon River from the eastern shore of the Norton Sound, surveyed the basins of the local rivers, found previously unknown Aleut settlement (modern Holy Cross in the Yukon-Koyukuk Census Area, Alaska), compiled he first map of the area, and collected numerous zoological, botanical, mineralogical and ethnographical items.